 Section 499 of the Act allows the minister to give written directions to consider and finalise visa applications in an order of priority that the minister considers appropriate.

 This ensures that where there is very high demand for places under the Migration Program, processing priority is given to applicants who have the most compelling claims in terms of the government's policy priorities.

-In the family stream, higher priority is given to immediate family categories such as dependent children, fiancés, partners and carers of sponsors in Australia.
-Lower priority is accorded to all other family stream applicants such as parents, aged dependent relatives and remaining relatives.
+In the family stream, higher priority is given to immediate family categories such as dependent children, fiancés, and partners of sponsors in Australia.
+Lower priority is accorded to all other family stream applicants such as parents, carers, aged dependent relatives and remaining relatives.
 Applications for parent, aged dependent relative and remaining relative visas are processed in application date order until the applicant is allocated a queue date.

 In the skilled stream, priority processing arrangements have been designed to ensure the Australian economy gets the skills it needs now.
 The highest priority is afforded to those seeking migration to a regional area, followed by applicants who are sponsored by an employer.
 The next priority is afforded to people who have been nominated by a state or territory government agency.
 Lower priority is afforded to applications from people who have nominated an occupation on the Skilled Occupation List.